 Understanding the issues in relation to membership structures became apparent throughout the findings and the feedback from the pilots, therefore the following things were introduced to the programme:

-- Introductory membership– having a follow on introductory package in place for participants is now a mandatory for Golf Club’s involved in the programme, this has resulted in more people moving into membership (60% conversion from programme to membership, compared to 2013 of 32%)
+- Introductory membership– having a follow on introductory package in place for participants is now a mandatory for golf club’s involved in the programme.
+This has resulted in more people moving into membership (66% conversion from programme to membership in 2019, compared to 2013 of 32%).